kubernetes/website/docs/getting-started-guides/index.md

 bare metal servers.
 The effort required to set up a cluster varies from running a single command to crafting your own customized cluster.
 We'll guide you in picking a solution that fits for your needs.

-If you just want to "kick the tires" on Kubernetes, we recommend the [local Docker-based](/docs/getting-started-guides/docker) solution.
+If you just want to "kick the tires" on Kubernetes, we recommend the [local Docker-based solution using MiniKube](#local-machine-solutions).

-The local Docker-based solution is one of several [Local cluster](#local-machine-solutions) solutions that are quick to set up, but are limited to running on one machine.

 When you are ready to scale up to more machines and higher availability, a [Hosted](#hosted-solutions) solution is the easiest to create and maintain.